nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Test case: `edit 0`<br>
       Expected: No contact is edited.
 Error details shown in the status message.

-   1. Other incorrect delete commands to try: `edit`, `edit x`, `edit p/98765abcd`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect edit commands to try: `edit`, `edit x`, `edit p/98765abcd`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. Deleting a contact while contacts are being filtered
+1. Editing a contact while contacts are being filtered

    1. Prerequisites: Filter contacts by attributes using the `find` command.
 Other prerequisites are similar to previous.

    1. Test cases similar to previous.
+   Expected: Similar to each respective test cases, but the contact list is reset to show all contacts.

 ### Finding a contact